 Overexposed instant prints commonly occur when the subject sits in bright light with a really dark background.
 This means the subject will lose detail and appear bright white in the photo.

-Many times, a Polaroid camera with a high price tag will be a vintage, refurbished Polaroid camera.
-And some companies have recreated the old-style Polaroid in a modern camera, which tends to cost more.
+Many times, a Polaroid® camera with a high price tag will be an authentic, vintage, refurbished Polaroid® camera.
+And some companies have recreated the old-style Polaroid® look in a modern, off-brand camera, which also tend to cost more.

 Instant-print cameras also have some ongoing costs.